cybervitor/fast-git/README.md

 > **Note:** If installing locally, ensure `~/.local/bin` is in your system's `$PATH`.

----
+## Global Options

+The `fast` dispatcher supports global options that can be placed before the command:

+* `-v, --verbose`: Enable detailed logging to see step-by-step execution.

+* `-h, --help`: Show the help message and list of available commands.

+*Example:* `fast -v ticket "Fix bug"`

 ## Commands

-All utilities are accessed via the `fast` command dispatcher.

 ### `fast ticket "Title" "Optional Description"`

 A tool for quickly scaffolding new work.
 It interacts with GitLab to create a new ticket, grabs the newly generated Issue ID, and safely creates a new branch directly from the latest remote trunk.
-Finally, it publishes the branch upstream so the rest of the team can see it immediately..
+Finally, it publishes the branch upstream so the rest of the team can see it immediately.

 * **Usage:** `fast ticket "Fix database index" "Addresses the slow query issue on the user table"`

 ### `fast ongoing`

 A pulse-check on active development.
 This command scans the repository's remote branches, extracts any ticket IDs, and cross-references them against GitLab's open issues.
 It outputs a clean, terminal-friendly dashboard grouped by developer, showing you exactly what work is *currently* happening.

 * **Usage:** `fast ongoing`

 ### `fast backlog`

 The complete team view.
 It pulls down all open issues for the project and maps them to their assigned developers, clearly tagging which tickets are currently `[ONGOING]` based on active branches.
 It also outputs the unassigned "Team Backlog" so developers know exactly what to pull from next.

 * **Usage:** `fast backlog`